richardhaslam/frackit/README.md

     <img src="doc/img/pressuresolution.png" alt="dumux frackit example" width="800"/>
 </p>

-The source code to this example, including installation instructions, can be found [here][13].
+The source code to the flow simulation shown in the above figure, including installation instructions, can be found [here][13].
+Furthermore, [Example 3][4] of the Frackit examples contains the code to generating a fracture network on the above domain geometry.

 General Concept
 ===============